ioskrew/SwiftLayout/README.md

 ## AnchorsBuilder

-`AnchorsBuilder` is DSL builder of `Anchors` for making autolayout constraint between views or view itself. most are used within the `anchors` function of Layout.
+`AnchorsBuilder`` is a DSL builder for Anchors types that aids in the creation of autolayout constraints between views.
+It is mainly used within anchors, a method of Layout.

 ### Anchors